matuella/dotfiles/README.md

 An abstraction to help configuring macOS, by defining installation/configuration scripts.

 > [!NOTE]
-> This is a really opinionated list of script, but the abstraction might be of use for you.
+> This is a really opinionated list of scripts, but the abstraction might be of use for you.

 ## Running